hindutva/hindutva.github.io/content/paganology/mediterranian/philosophy/platonism/_index.md

 "From Aristotle’s viewpoint, e.g., “unity” and “being” are convertible, the same in nature but diverse in concept, in accord with the proper, ontological scope of his inquiry, while the wider scope of henology permits it to recognize units who are at once supra-essential and also the highest (quasi-)class of beings." - EB.

-### Henads
+## Henads
-- henad, unit; the term is taken by Iamblichus, Syrianus and Proclus from Plato’s Philebus, where it is used interchangeably with the term ‘monad’. henad is the first principle (arche/ ἀρχή) and the measure ( metron) of a realized individual; they correlate with real "beings" - including the Gods.
+- henad, unit (ἑνάς/ henas, from τό ἕν); the term is taken by Iamblichus, Syrianus and Proclus from Plato’s Philebus, where it is used interchangeably with the term ‘monad’. henad is the first principle (arche/ ἀρχή) and the measure ( metron) of a realized individual; they correlate with real "beings" - including the Gods.
 Their individuality is primodial - To Hen - so they are axiomatic as well.
+- Regarding the number of divine henads - "that such ultimate units or "henads" cannot be actually infinite in number, nor can they be fewer in number than the number of ontic hypostases as determined by ontological inquiry, and which furnish for Proclus the *classes* of Gods."
 - Yet, they are supra-essential - beyond Being (see definition below).
 They populate a separate "henadic manifold".
 Being is constituted by the activity of the Gods.
 - At every "ontic hypostasis" (level of Being), an order of Gods (sub-henads) manifest, constituted by the activity of those Gods at higher levels (ultimately the base supra-essential Henad).
   - Proclus divides henads into transcendent or independent units and those that are irradiations of the first.